mikeisadev/WP-Custom-Translations-Plugin/readme.md

 - Seamless integration with WordPress
 - 'gettext' WordPress filter to apply translations
 - Export and import translations feature
+- Pagination, search translations and translations per page for pagination
+- Advice when you didn't saved translations to avoid losing progress

 ## Installation
 1. Download the plugin.